 The Newbery Award is named in honor of John Newbery, an 18th Century publisher known as "the Father of Children's Literature."
 The award is given annually to the author of "the most distinguished contribution to American literature for children," chosen from books published in the United States during the previous year.
 It is awarded by the American Library Association.
 The author must be a citizen or resident of the United States.
 The award information was retrieved from Newbery Medal website.
-The call numbers for the books owned by the UMD library are provided after the citation.
+The call numbers for the books owned by the Kathryn A. Martin Library are provided after the citation.

 Applegate, Katherine.
 (2012).
 The one and only Ivan.
 (Illustrations by Patricia Castelao).
 New York : Harper.
 INTR-FIC A648on